 Chronic constipation can be a frustrating condition, but the good news is that there are multiple treatments available.
 Whether it’s making lifestyle adjustments, trying physical therapies like foot massage and tennis ball therapy, or seeking medical treatment, the ideal solution often involves a combination of methods.
 It’s always a good idea to start with the least invasive options and then work up to more intensive treatments if necessary.
 For any treatment, it’s crucial to consult healthcare professionals, especially when considering the use of laxatives, or prescription medications, or if you’re part of a sensitive group like elderly people.
 Remember, significant improvement can take time, and finding the right direction for treatment might require some trial and error.

 Today was my first massage at Body Ache Escape, and it was an incredible experience.
 I came in with a number of complaints, including a back that felt like a tied up ball of knots.
-However, Eric went above and beyond to address my concerns.
-Not only did he work wonders on my back, but he also introduced me to a unique technique – abdominal massage for constipation – that provided immense relief from tension and pain.
+However, my therapist went above and beyond to address my concerns.
+Not only did he work wonders on my back, but he also introduced me to a unique technique – belly massage for constipation – that provided immense relief from tension and pain.
 I didn’t know this but back pain could be caused from tightness in the stomach!

 Penny K, Columbus, Ohio